 Maybe you’re recording a song about chickens laying eggs.

 Secondly and most importantly they wont work anywhere as well as acoustic panels.
-Sure they’ll help absorb a tiny amount of reverb but so will a blanket and much better.
+Sure they’ll help absorb a tiny amount of reverb but so will a blanket draped over your head (and we saw how that worked out for me).

 More importantly, how is recycled paper pulp going to absorb sound?